Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Our Method

 MOO generally targets at finding a direction $d$ to maximize the minimum decrease across all objectives via solving the following problem.

 where the first-order Taylor approximation of $L_i$ is applied at $\theta$ with a small stepsize $\alpha$.

-In some scenarios, the target is to not only find the above common descent direction, but also optimize a specific objective that is often a linear combination $L_0(\theta)=\sum_i\widetilde w_iL_i(\theta)$ for some $\widetilde w\in\mathcal{W}$ of objectives such as the average loss in MTL.
-Towards this end, we propose the following multi-objective problem formulation by adding an inner-product regularization $\lambda\langle g_0,d\rangle$ in \cref{firstpart} such that the common descent direction $d$ stays not far away from a target direction $g_0=\sum_{i}\widetilde w_i g_i$.
+In some scenarios, the target is to not only find the above common descent direction but also optimize a specific objective that is often a linear combination $L_0(\theta)=\sum_i\widetilde w_iL_i(\theta)$ for some $\widetilde w\in\mathcal{W}$ of objectives.
+For instance, MTL often takes the averaged loss over tasks as the objective function, and every element in $\widetilde{w}$ will be set as $\frac{1}{K}$.
+In addition, it is quite possible that there is a preference for tasks.
+In this case, motivated by the framework in \citep{momma2022multi}, we can regard $\widetilde{w}$ as a preference vector and tend to approach a preferred stationary point along this direction.
+To address this problem, we propose the following multi-objective problem formulation by adding an inner-product regularization $\lambda\langle g_0,d\rangle$ in \cref{firstpart} such that the common descent direction $d$ stays not far away from a target direction $g_0=\sum_{i}\widetilde w_i g_i$.

 In the above \cref{ourapproach}, the term $-\frac{1}{2}\|d\|^2$ is used to regularize the magnitude of the direction $d$ and the constant $\lambda$ controls the distance between the update vector $d$ and the target direction $g_0$.